fra-yer/Earthquake-Monitor/README.md

 The integration is intended for users who want a meaningful and stable “latest earthquake” entity in Home Assistant rather than observing a raw stream of feed updates in a web browser.
 It filters the feed and reports local earthquakes if they are within the configured radius around a reference point (typically, the user's home zone) and above the configured magnitude threshold.
 Stronger earthquakes outside the local radius are reported if they exceed a separate global threshold.
 Note that these will overwrite weaker local earthquakes when only one entity is configured.
 If reporting global earthquakes is not desired, set the global threshold to 10.

-This integration was inspired by the [**EMSC Earthquake** custom integration](https://github.com/febalci/ha_emsc_earthquake) by [febalci](https://github.com/febalci), but provides revised selection logic, improved usability, persistence, localization, and richer location metadata.
+This integration was originally inspired by the [**EMSC Earthquake** custom integration](https://github.com/febalci/ha_emsc_earthquake) by [febalci](https://github.com/febalci), but provides revised selection logic, improved usability, persistence, localization, and richer location metadata.

 **Main improvements include:**